-The World Health Organization has acknowledged that the crisis is generating stress, and has advised people to avoid watching, reading or listening to news that causes feelings of anxiety or distress.
+The World Health Organisation has acknowledged that the crisis is generating stress, and has advised people to avoid watching, reading or listening to news that causes feelings of anxiety or distress.

 In response to the pandemic, there has been an intense amount of panic buying.
 This has caused disorder to vulnerable people who cannot afford to do more than a weekly shop, people who enormously rely on food banks and more.

-Over 90% of the food distributed by food banks in the Trussell Trust network is donated by the public.
-However, food banks are currently struggling and people that most need it are being affected by this.
-During this time please look out for your vulnerable neighbours, family members and consider donating some spare items to your nearest food bank.
+Over 90% of the food distributed by food banks in the Trussell Trust network in the UK is donated by the public.
+However, food banks are currently struggling and people that need it most are affected by this.
+During this time it’s important to look out for one another, be kind and give yourself grace.
+Check in on your vulnerable neighbours, your family members, friends and consider donating some spare items to your nearest food bank.

 “My philosophy is that worrying means you suffer twice.”

 ― J.K.
 Rowling

 If you find yourself constantly ruminating, catch those thoughts and stop it now!
 It’s important more than ever to be present at the moment, look after our physical and mental wellbeing, being kind to yourself and others, and support each other where possible.

 “When you are at peace, you are living in the present.”

 Social media plays a big part of our lives.
 It helps us stay connected in many ways.
 But during this period of time, you might find yourself spending more time scrolling through the gram or the TL, experiencing a sense of FOMO (fear of missing out) and information overload which might be a bit too much for you right at about now!
 It’s important to be more conscious of how we’re using social media and its impacts on our emotional and physical wellbeing.

 If you are currently experiencing anxiety, panic or stress, here are some practical tips for you: